Nation Radio South: Networked Presenters

+Programming

+Outside of regional programming, Nation Radio South broadcasts the Nation Radio UK feed, sharing it's playlist with local opt-outs for news, sport, travel and weather updates.
+During regional programming, the station plays a separate playlist rather than broadcast the same playlist as Nation Radio UK.

+Some local presenters also have networked shows on Nation Radio UK, such as Steve Power who presents Beat Surrender on Sunday evenings.
+Mark Collins and Tony Shepherd also broadcast their shows across the wider network.
+Nation Radio South presenters also provide cover in other regions.

 Transmitters

 Analogue (FM)

 Following the station's previous launch, Coast 106 made use of a restricted service licence from Ofcom to re-broadcast the station to Guernsey.
 This was done to promote the station to Guernsey residents for when they travelled to England.